Accrued Revenue: A Practical Guide for SaaS Companies

 This situation often arises when a company performs a service or delivers goods near the end of an accounting period, and the customer has not yet paid the invoice by the period’s end.
 Accrued revenue is recorded as an asset on the balance sheet and is recognized as revenue on the income statement.
 Let’s take a closer look.

-Principles of Accrued Revenue
+Understanding Accrued Revenue Principles

 The main principles related to accrued revenue are the revenue recognition principle and the matching principle.